EpicBrainUser/python-booklet/python_booklet.typ

 == Float (float)

 A floating point number, or float, is a data type that can hold decimals.
-It's handeled as a floating point, as it can move around in the number and the #gls("mem") useage is the same.
+It's handled as a floating point, as it can move around in the number and the #gls("mem") usage is the same.
 Have a look:
 ```python
 a = 1.2345
 b = 12.345